searchx-framework/searchx-backend/README.md

-# SearchX API
+# SearchX Backend

+SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/learning-analytics/) of [TU Delft](https://www.tudelft.nl/).
+It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.

-The API is responsible for fetching search requests to the search provider and managing the application's data.
+The backend is responsible for fetching search requests to the search provider and managing the application's data.

----
-## Set up instructions
+It is built on NodeJS and exposes its endpoints through [express](https://expressjs.com/) (API) and [socket.io](https://socket.io/) (Websockets).

+# Setup

 - Install NodeJS: https://nodejs.org/en/ (at least version 8.0)
 ```